2015–16 Real Madrid CF season: January

 The new year started with a 2–2 draw at Valencia, with goals from Benzema and Bale securing ten-man Real Madrid a point.

 On 4 January 2016, it was announced that Benítez was sacked and replaced by former assistant coach Zinedine Zidane.

 The Zidane era was opened with a 5–0 win over Deportivo de La Coruña thanks to a hat-trick by Bale and a brace from Benzema.

 Gijón was defeated 5–1 with braces from Ronaldo and Benzema plus a Bale goal.

 A goal from Benzema was not enough in a 1–1 draw against Betis.

 Real then thrashed Espanyol 6–0, with Ronaldo scoring a hat-trick and Rodríguez and Benzema adding the other goals alongside an own goal.

 February

 Cheryshev was loaned out to Valencia on 1 February 2016.

 A late goal from Modrić saved the 2–1 win against Granada, after Benzema opened the scoring.

-A stunning Ronaldo brace and goals from Rodríguez and Toni Kroos gave Madrid a 4–2 victory over Bilbao.
+A stunning Ronaldo brace and goals from Rodríguez and Toni Kroos gave Madrid a 4–2 victory over Athletic Bilbao.

 Against Roma in the Champions League round of 16, Ronaldo and Jesé helped Zidane to get off to a good start in Europe with a 2–0 win.

 Madrid managed to get a 1–1 draw at Málaga with the goal being scored by Ronaldo.

 The home match against Atlético Madrid was lost 0–1 and the gap to the first place blew to 12 points.